Robots.txt - General information

 It’s also very important that your robots.txt file is actually called robots.txt.
 The name is case sensitive, so make sure to get that right, or it won’t work.

 The robots.txt file consists of lines which contain two fields:

 - User-agent name (search engine crawlers).
 Find the list with all user-agents’ names here

-Robots.txt has to be created in the UNIX text format.
+Robots.txt should be created in the UNIX text format.
 It’s possible to create such a .txt file directly in the File Manager in cPanel.
 More detailed instructions can be found here.

 Basics of robots.txt syntax

-Usually, a robots.txt file contains a code like this:
+Usually, the robots.txt file contains a code like this:

 - Star (*) in the User-agent field means “any web crawler.”
 Consequently, directives such as Disallow: *.gif or User-agent: Mozilla* are not supported.
 Pay attention to these logical mistakes as they are the most common ones.